It's not just commuters avoiding Valley freeways following 11 confirmed shootings.

 TIMELINE: 11 reported incidents within two weeks

-As "a precautionary measure" the Paradise Valley Unified School District has rerouted school buses away from the area of State Route 51 and Shea Boulevard.
+As "a precautionary measure" the Paradise Valley Unified School District also rerouted school buses away from the area of State Route 51 and Shea Boulevard.

 — ABC15 Arizona (@abc15) September 10, 2015